-my latest forays into computer generated music:
+My adventures into computer generated music:

 since 2002 i have been experimenting with computers as musical instruments.

-in the interest of actually creating some music i try not to spend too much time doodling with new softwares. if i was just learning to play the violin i would rarely fiddle around with say, the clarinet, or harpsichord. i consider each piece of software as a complex instrument that will take years to master.
-Since i originally wrote this i have purchased Native Instruments Komplete so now i am experimenting with Absynth and Kontact and Battery and FM8...
+In the interest of actually creating some music i try not to spend too much time doodling with new softwares.
+If i was just learning to play the violin i would rarely fiddle around with say, the clarinet, or harpsichord. i consider each piece of software as a complex instrument that will take years to master.

 my electronic exploits follow this link to discover OTHER LABELS Crystal page